Da Nang: Agriculture, forestry, fishing

 Despite its status as a city, 37,800 people in Da Nang were employed in agriculture, forestry and fishing as of 2007, producing 45,000t of rice and 41,000t of fish.
 However, employment in these sectors had a clear negative trend in the first decade of the 21st century.
 Gross output has also been decreasing during the second half of the decade.
 Given Da Nang's lack of agricultural land (9200ha as of 2007) and its location at the coast, fishing has been contributing more to the economy than agriculture, with a gross output more than twice that of agriculture.

+Free Trade Zone (Da Nang FTZ)

+Da Nang Hi-tech Park

+Da Nang Hi-Tech Park (DHTP), established in 2010, is one of Vietnam’s three national hi-tech parks.
+It focuses on biotechnology, microelectronics, automation, renewable energy, IT, and environmental technology.
+The park features specialized zones for manufacturing, research, logistics, and residential areas.
+With modern infrastructure, tax incentives, and a strategic location, DHTP aims to be a hub for innovation and high-tech industries in central Vietnam.

 Industry

 Da Nang is a diversified industrial center, including industries such as machinery, electrics, chemicals, shipbuilding, and textiles.
 Specific industrial products include aquatic products, fabric, clothes, bricks, fertilizer, cement, soap, paper, and medical tablets.
 The city's industry may diversify further.
 EADS is planning to set up an industrial park focused on the aviation industry in Da Nang.

 As of 2007, Da Nang industry was dominated by the state sector, which made up 57% of gross output.
 This is about the same as its share in 2000.
 Over 80% of the state industry is centrally managed (in other words: belongs to state corporations headquartered in Hanoi).
 Almost half of the rest is contributed by the foreign-invested sector, while the private domestic sector is still relatively small and has not been able to significantly increase its share compared to the state sector.
 Industry grew by an average of 14.8% per year from 2000 to 2007, making it the main engine of economic growth.
 However, it has the second lowest industrial growth rate in the South Central Coast (behind only Khanh Hoa Province).
 Employment has grown at an average of 5.75%, reaching 118,900 in 2007.